-Adding things to Coca-Cola is a time honoured tradition, two that immediately come to mind are cocaine and rum.
+Adding things to Coca-Cola is a time honoured tradition, one that immediately comes to mind is rum.
 Another is Aromatic Spirits of Ammonia.
-Now this isn't kitchen cleaner ammonia, which would be a big mistake, this is a pharmaceutical preparation that has been used for over a century, even before Coke was invented.
+Now, this isn’t kitchen cleaner ammonia, which would be a big mistake, this is a pharmaceutical preparation that has been used for over a century, even before Coke was invented.
 For druggists, this preparation was an over-the-counter medicine used to treat a variety of conditions.
 Unlike other patent medicines (snake oil), Aromatic Spirits of Ammonia survived and can still be bought at some pharmacies today.
 It makes for an interesting taste combination with Coca-Cola.

 Aromatic Spirits of Ammonia